satsummit/satsummit.github.io/content/events/29-1000-a-deploy-stac-api.md

 ---
-title: So you want to deploya a STAC API
+title: So you want to deploy a STAC API
 type: Technical Talks
 date: '2022-09-29 10:00'
 room: The Forum North